sl2902/DSND-II/Disaster response/README.md

    Go to http://localhost:3001/

 ### File description:
-`app/run.py` - Deploys the app either locally or in the workspace `data/process_data.py` - ETL pipeline to parse the disaster messages and categories data, clean the dataframe,
+`app/run.py` - Deploys the app either locally or in the workspace<br/>
+`data/process_data.py` - ETL pipeline to parse the disaster messages and categories data, clean the dataframe, <br/>
-                          and write the dataframe to a sqlite database `model/train_classifier.py` - ML pipeline to train, tune, evalute, and save the pickled classifier `data/disaster_messages.csv` - CSV file containing the disaster messages `data/disaster_categories.csv - CSV file containing the 36 disaster classes `app/template/*.html` - Supporting files for the app, including visualization `
+                          and write the dataframe to a sqlite database<br/>
+`model/train_classifier.py` - ML pipeline to train, tune, evalute, and save the pickled classifier<br/>
+`data/disaster_messages.csv` - CSV file containing the disaster messages<br/>
+`data/disaster_categories.csv` - CSV file containing the 36 disaster classes<br/>
+`app/template/*.html` - Supporting files for the app, including visualization `